ruggeri/tech-notes/ai/neural-nets.md

     * Used GPUs. ~1k cores, very fast at computation.
 TODO1: I think I need to do GPU programming to get good at this stuff.
     * Training took ~1week.
+    * He mentions: if you ride the wave of increased GPU performance, then these new type systems will get faster for free relative to the old type systems.
+* Took quiz, perfect score!

+## Week 6: Gradient Descent Techniques

 * Talks about mini-batch SGD
     * Can do more steps faster, but not so inaccurately as online SGD.
     * Mini-batch isn't necessarily that much slower, because with